LeanKit-Labs/metronic/README.md

 ### meter:record( key, [value] )
 Records a value against a key.
 If value is undefined, a 1 is recorded.

+### getReport()
+Returns metrics that have been collected locally.
+Only works when used with `recordMetrics`.

+### recordUtilization( [interval] )
+Captures and records system and process utilization of memory and processors.
+When an interval is provided, this will attempt to continue recording utilization at each interval.

+The following meters are collected each time this call is made:

+ * metronic.{process.title}.system.memory.total
+ * metronic.{process.title}.system.memory.used
+ * metronic.{process.title}.system.memory.free
+ * metronic.{process.title}.process.memory.physical-allocated
+ * metronic.{process.title}.process.memory.heap-total
+ * metronic.{process.title}.process.memory.heap-used
+ * metronic.{process.title}.process.cpu.load.#

+> Note: memory is measured in MB

+### cancelInterval()
+Stops recording utilization at the interval previously setup.

 ### removeAdapters()
 Removes all adapter subscriptions.